AlexanderPuckhaber/pydic/README.md

 # Running the four point bending test example
 Go to the `examples/4-pt-bending-test` and simply run with python the `main.py` file.
 This `main.py` file shows how to use *pydic* for :
-2. read the `*.dic` and compute (and eventually smooth) displacement and strain fields with `pydic.read_dic_file()` method.
+1. read the `*.dic` and compute (and eventually smooth) displacement and strain fields with `pydic.read_dic_file()` method.
 This step write a series of results files.
 These files are located in the `img` folder where :
-1. open an image list, compute the displacement for each image and write the results in a `*.dic` file with the `pydic.init()` method
+2. open an image list, compute the displacement for each image and write the results in a `*.dic` file with the `pydic.init()` method
  * the `disp` folder contains pictures that paint the displacement field
  * the `grid` folder contains pictures that paint the displacement grid
  * the `marker` folder contains pictures the displacement of the correlated windows
  * the `result` folder contains [csv](https://en.wikipedia.org/wiki/Comma-separated_values) result files.
-These files can be used to post-treat the results with your favorite tool such as spreadsheet softwares.
+These files can be used to post-treat the results with your favorite tool such as spreadsheet softwares. #You can go at the bottom of this to get an overview of these images.#
+ 3. plotting strain field interactive maps thanks to matplotlib
+ 4. using meta-data file to store sensor data for each picture such as the loading force
+ 5. using the power of the python language to make complex post-treatment such as automatically computing the Young's modulus from strain fields and meta-data.K information.

+# Quick overview of result image files : *disp*, *grid* and *marker* files
 The following animated gif shows the results of a series of `disp` images where the displacement are painted by red lines and scaled by a 10x factor.
 ![](https://gitlab.com/damien.andre/pydic/raw/master/doc/disp.gif)